Pratikshinde55/Ansible-loadBalancer-webserver-configuration/README.md

 Step-6:

-Create Load balancer Playbook "lb.yml", add lb gruop where only one instance for lb IP:-18.206.228.124
+Create Load balancer Playbook "lb.yml", add lb group where only one instance for lb IP:-18.206.228.124

 In this playbook 1st task for install haproxy package It is loadBalancer that i used,